Pratham16112002/logseq/pages/Design Patterns.md

 		- Client should not be forced to depend on the methods which they don't use.
 		- We try to make our interfaces as narrow as possible to make then specific.
 		- Bloated interfaces are De-bloated.
-		- There is no need to cram tons of unrelated methods
+		- There is no need to cram tons of unrelated methods to single interfaces.
+		-
 - ## Abstract Factory
 	- In this pattern the top parent component is the factory which may have multiple children components.
 	- _Normal Factory Pattern_